 This includes the addition or removal of any stops, or any changes to the route.

-When considering an application for the grant or amendment of a licence, the Authority under the PTR Act, 2009 and the pursuant Guidelines on the Licensing of Public Bus Passenger Services (the Guidelines), takes into consideration a number of criteria.
+When considering an application for the grant or amendment of a licence, the Authority under the PTR Act, 2009 and the pursuant (in accordance with the law) Guidelines on the Licensing of Public Bus Passenger Services, takes into consideration a number of criteria.
 Please see Section 5 of the Guidelines for further details.

-It is also in your interest to provide in your application to the Authority as much detailed information as you can about the service you intend to provide, including the following:
+Please provide as much detailed information as you can about the service you intend to provide.
+For example:

-- any information you have regarding the number of potential passengers.
-To demonstrate that there is demand for your proposed service you should include any documentation, such as passenger questionnaires, evidence of new or expanding passenger pools (e.g. businesses, universities, shopping centres, housing estates) along the proposed route, requests from local businesses etc. which support your application;
+- To demonstrate that there is demand for your proposed service you should include any documentation, such as passenger questionnaires, evidence of new or expanding passenger pools (businesses, universities, shopping centres, housing estates) along the proposed route, requests from local businesses which support your application

-- how it differs from existing public transport services; and
+- How it differs from existing public transport services

 - A valid Road Passenger Transport Operators Licence or a valid European Community Licence, both of which are issued by the Department of Transport.

-To make a complete and valid application to amend a public bus passenger service licence you must supply the following:
+For a complete and valid application to amend a public bus passenger service licence, you must supply: